 Growing Dahlias in Hot Climates

 Dahlias originated in the mountains of Mexico and Central America, where summer days are warm and nights are cool.
 This is why dahlias do best in USDA Zones 4-7 (as well as on the West Coast where summer nights are typically cooler).
-Dahlias can indeed be grown in hot places where nights are warm, but there are a few tricks.
+Many dahlias can indeed be grown in hot places where nights are warm, and there are a few tricks that will increase your odds of dahlia growing success.

 In this post, I share some tips and tricks to help you be successful.
 However, do not be afraid to experiment with different combinations of practices, varieties, and planting locations.
 If misting dahlias during the day sounds like too much work, don’t let that stop you from planting and experimenting.